MartDiVenus/dynamicMatrix/readme.md

 3.2.
 You have to write the name of the matrix column (field), for which you want  to print values, like /tmp/dynamicMatrix-externalKey.

 3.3.
-You have to invoke pbdm by the external software code:
+You have to invoke pbdm:

 cd (pbdm folder path)/external